How do Heart Attacks Happen?

 Genetics also plays a big role but unfortunately we can't do anything about this risk factor.
 For good or bad we don't have a choice about the parents we get.
 Luckily genetics is not as simple as "dad had a heart attack so you're going to have one".
 You're not a clone of your parents but a unique 50/50 combination of both of their genes.
 No matter which parent you seem to "take after" you are exactly half mom and half dad.
 While having a parent with heart disease does increase your risk no one can tell you what effect your unique mixture of genes will have on your health.
 Its possible you may have inherited some good genes from dad and not the bad ones or perhaps mom has a gene that counters the bad effects of a gene for heart disease that dad gave you.
 No one knows and no one can tell you.
 Youre best bet is to fix the things you have control over.

-I have often heard people comment that " My uncle smoked his whole life and lived to be 90" or "My friend ran marathons and ate healthy and still had a heart attack when he was 45".
-This is true.
+I have often heard people comment that " My uncle smoked his whole life and lived to be 100" or "My friend ran marathons and ate healthy and still had a heart attack when he was 45".
+This is possible.
 No one knows for sure what their genetic makeup will lead to.
 Some of us are blessed and others are not but we have no way of knowing which camp we fall in to.

 We have to keep in mind that there are no guarantees in life.
 Yes you could eat a Big Mac every day, smoke like a chimney and live to be 100.
 You could also hold onto a metal flag pole in a thunder storm and not get hit by lightening but how many times would you like to try that?
 Would you prefer to play a slot machine that gives you a 1 in 10 chance of winning or one that gives you a 4 in 10 chance?
 Staying healthy is not about guarantees, its about stacking the odds in your favor.
 We can't control our genes but virtually everything else IS under our control.

 One last thing, patients often ask if they should have a stress test to prevent a possible heart attack.
 Someone who is having chest pains should certainly seek the advice of their doctor but if there are no symptoms then think about what we discussed above and read last weeks blog for a full explanation of why a stress test might not be a good idea.
+There is also another page on this web site that addresses many of the other "heart" tests you may have heard about.
+You can access that at this link: Screening for Heart Disease

 As always if you have further questions please consult your physician.